Western Kentucky vs. Rice NCAA Football Odds, Plays and Insights | November 13, 2021

 - So far this year Rice has two wins against the spread.

-- The Owls have covered the spread once this season when underdogs by 18 points or more (in three chances).
+- This year, the Owls have just one ATS win in three games as an underdog of 18.5 points or more.

-- Rice's games this year have gone over the total in six out of nine opportunities (66.7%).
+- Rice's games this year have eclipsed the over/under in 66.7% of its opportunities (six times in nine games with a set point total).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.